Yiling-J/theine/README.md

 An approximate LFU policy in order to boost the effectiveness of caches subject to skewed access distributions.

-Theine uses an adaptive verison of W-TinyLFU to get better hit ratio under different types of workloads.
+Theine uses an adaptive version of W-TinyLFU to get better hit ratio under different types of workloads.

 Reference: